carl-vmt/PseudoEdit/README.md

 <br>

-## Installation
+## Download

-Download the latest installer from the [github releases](https://github.com/carl-vmt/PseudoEdit/releases).
+You can download the program from the [github releases page](https://github.com/carl-vmt/PseudoEdit/releases).
-After the file is downloaded, simply double-click to open and the program is ready to go.